Find food that fits your pet’s needs

 Providing a safe spot for your dog to go during a storm helps with some of the signs of anxiety but does not get to the root cause of the problem.
-This is a more difficult task and one for which you probably want the help of your veterinarian or a behaviour specialist.
-The key is to desensitise your dog to the sound of thunder or the other stimuli associated with thunder.
+This is a more difficult task and one for which you probably want the help of your veterinarian or a behavior specialist.
+The key is to desensitize your dog to the sound of thunder or the other stimuli associated with thunder.
 The earlier you begin treatment, the quicker you will see positive results.

 Familiarity breeds contentment

-Desensitisation needs to be done gradually.
+Desensitization needs to be done gradually.
 Basically you want to get your dog used to the sound of thunder and see it as normal.
 This is usually done by playing recorded thunder at low volume and in short intervals.

 The thunder sound should come irregularly to simulate real thunder.
-While you're doing this monitor your dog's behaviour.
+While you're doing this monitor your dog's behavior.
 Try and distract him while the noise is present by playing fetch or engaging in some sort of enjoyable activity.
 If your dog is too frightened to participate then you need to turn down the intensity of your thunder stimulus and try again later.